-Endurance, or aerobic, activities increase your breathing and heart rate.
+Endurance (also known as aerobic) activities increase your breathing and heart rate.
 There are many ways you can increase your endurance.
-For instance, walking is a great way to get your weekly endurance exercise in.
-When the weather is not ideal, consider walking in the mall
+For instance, walking is a great way to attain your weekly endurance exercise goals.
+And, when the weather is not ideal, consider walking in the mall

 – it’s a sheltered indoor space free from traffic and bad weather.

 Here are some additional alternatives to your Weekly Endurance Routines:

 - Treadmill Jogging / Walking / Running

 - Cycling – Stationary Bike

 - Golf, without a cart

 - Brisk bicycling up hills